jiamingmao/data-analysis/Assignments/Homework.md

 ## Evaluation

-- Each assignment will be graded on a 0-4 scale.
+- Each assignment will be graded on a $0-4$ scale.
-    - Truly exceptional assignment may get 5.
+    - Truly exceptional assignment may get a $5$ and will be posted on the course repo.
 - Up to two people are allowed to work on the same assignment.
 The assignment will have two authors.

 ## Format